LuxoftSDL/sdl_requirements/detailed_docs/Policies/EXTERNAL_PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Retry_Sequence_TRS.md

 ..
 etc
 ```
-SyncP Note4: SyncP is responsible for removing Policy Table Snapshot when retry sequence is over.
+SyncP Note4: HMI is responsible for removing Policy Table Snapshot when retry sequence is over.

 ### Initiating PTU the next ignition cycle
 3.